semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 The `sem edit` command does not support the `job` and `project` resource types.

+### sem edit example

+The following command will edit an existing `secret` that is named `my-secret` and will automatically run your favorite text editor:

+    sem edit secret my-secret

+What you are going to see on your screen is the YAML representation of the `my-secret` secret.

+Similarly, the next command will edit a `dashboard` named `my-activity`:

+    sem edit dashboard my-activity

 ### sem get

 The `sem get` command can do two things.
 First, it can return a list of items